 2. Focus on quality content

 As a rule of thumb, 80 to 90% of the content you publish on your business’ social media accounts should be fun, engaging, or informative rather than pushing sales.
-Nando’s, for example, is well-known for entertaining posts on Twitter:
+Nando’s, for example, is well-known for entertaining posts on X:

-Some of Nando’s tweets might not transform directly into sales, but they do foster engagement.
+Some of Nando’s posts might not transform directly into sales, but they do foster engagement.
 Followers are more likely to interact with your profiles if they see your brand as fun as interesting.
 As a result, the 10-20% of your social content that does focus on sales and promotions will have a much better reception.

 3. Use hashtags sparingly and keep your copy short